crisfervil/DynamicsNode/doc/CommandsAndRepl.md

 This will export all the existing accounts to the accounts.xml file.

-You can specify either an xml or json file.
+You can specify either an xml or a json file.

 CRMOnline is the connection string or the connection name to use.